Illumina/hap.py/doc/happy.md

   --partial-credit      give credit for partially matched variants. this is
                         equivalent to --internal-leftshift and --internal-
                         preprocessing.
-  --no-partial-credit   Give credit for partially matched variants.
+  --no-partial-credit   Give no credit for partially matched variants.
 This is
                         equivalent to --no-internal-leftshift and --no-
                         internal-preprocessing.
   --internal-leftshift  Switch off xcmp's internal VCF leftshift